robinweser/react-controlled-form/docs/guides/StoreSetup.md

 ## Store Setup

 The API is build on Redux and therefore it is required to use Redux with React.<br>
-You have to ensure that the Redux store is provided using the `<Provider>` component from react-redux.
+You have to ensure that the Redux store is provided using the [Provider](https://github.com/reactjs/react-redux/blob/master/docs/api.md#provider-store) component from [react-redux](https://github.com/reactjs/react-redux).

-Despite using Redux, we need to include a special form reducer with the `form` key.<br>
+Despite using Redux, we need to include a special form reducer object.<br>
-This is important, as the API requires that `state.form` is used.

 ```javascript
 import React from 'react'